kukaiN/modeling_in_python/README.md

 - the term "global" in the archetypes column have a special meaning and it allows any agents to put it in their scedule.
 - the (start, end) tuple is a scedule of the room. if an agent build a random scedule, then it will randomly choose a schedule with no overlapping time slots.

-Example: a random schedule for an agent with the type "business major" will be made by taking disjoint time slots from room 101 and room 102, while "athletic" types can choose disjoint time intervals from all rooms.
+**Example**: a random schedule for an agent with the type "business major" will be made by taking disjoint time slots from room 101 and room 102, while "athletic" types can choose disjoint time intervals from all rooms.

 <a id = "file_related"></a>

-## File_related.py
+### File_related.py
 This python file contains functions related to opening and reading the csv files.
 Theres also some functions that reformats the data into a panda datframe.